qmonnet/rbpf/README.md

   stack, differs between uBPF and rbpf.
 The latter uses the same values as the Linux kernel, while uBPF has its own values.

-* When an error occur while a program is run by uBPF, the function running the program silently returns the maximum value as an error code, while rbpf Rust type `Error`.
+* When an error occurs while a program is run by uBPF, the function running the program silently returns the maximum value as an error code, while rbpf returns Rust type `Error`.

 * The registration of helper functions, that can be called from within an eBPF program, is not handled in the same way.